carpentries-incubator/workflows-nextflow/_episodes/03-processes.md

 {: .source}

 > # File Objects as inputs
-> When a process declares an input file the corresponding channel elements must be file objects i.e. created with the file helper function from the file specific channel factories e.g. Channel.fromPath or Channel.fromFilePairs.
+> When a process declares an input file the corresponding channel elements must be file objects i.e. created with the file helper function from the file specific channel factories e.g. `Channel.fromPath` or `Channel.fromFilePairs`.
 {: .callout}

 Consider the following snippet: